shineworld/uartaccessory/README.md

   To enable libusb log message is only necessary to define the environment variable <b>LIBUSB_DEBUG</b> to desired value:

-  Level 0: no messages ever printed by the library (default) Level 1: error messages are printed to stderr
+  Level 0: no messages ever printed by the library (default)<br>
+  Level 1: error messages are printed to stderr<br>
-  Level 2: warning and error messages are printed to stderr Level 3: informational messages are printed to stdout, warning and error messages are printed to stderr
+  Level 2: warning and error messages are printed to stderr<br>
+  Level 3: informational messages are printed to stdout, warning and error messages are printed to stderr<br>